Inappropriate Interviews and How to Handle Them

 - Are you available for work on Saturdays or Sundays?
 Will you need personal time for particular religious holidays?
 Interviewers should not ask any questions about religion.
 If Saturday or Sunday is a required workday, interviewers may ask you if you will have a problem working on those days.

 - Do you have a visual, speech, or hearing disability?
 Interviewers should avoid questions or comments about an applicant’s disability.
 They should not ask about medical conditions, past hospitalizations, past medical, psychiatric, or psychological treatment.
 They should not ask about prescription drugs or medications or the number of days you were sick during previous employment.
 They may ask whether you are able to perform the job, with or without reasonable accommodation, if you have an obvious disability or when all applicants are asked the same exact question.
-Also, if you have an obvious disability or you volunteer that you are disabled, interviewers may ask if you will need a reasonable accommodation.
+Also, if you have an obvious disability or you volunteer that you have a disability, interviewers may ask if you will need a reasonable accommodation.
 Review CDO’s Advice on Navigating the Job Search for Yale Law Students with Disabilities.

 - Have you ever used illegal drugs?
 The only allowable question relating to current or past drug or alcohol use is, "Do you currently use illegal drugs?"